In this Chinese meat recipe, you will see what is the red cooking (“Hong Shao”), a commonly used technique in Chinese cooking.

 - Add water or other stock you prefer, cover the

-lid, slow cook with medium heat for about 50 mins till the meat is tender and can
+lid, slow cook with medium heat for about 50 minutes or till the meat is tender and can

 be easily removed from the bone.